 8.2.15 Ultimate Instability Stresses and Fabrication Control

 Instability stress algorithms are based on structural components meeting API-recommended fabrication tolerances to keep the residual stresses introduced during fabrication to a reasonable level.
 Component configurations and structural details should be developed to preclude fabrication complications so that tolerance requirements are achieved and residual stresses limited.
 When tolerance requirements are not met, corrective measures should be taken either to meet the requirements or to downgrade the ultimate instability stresses by accounting for the deficiencies.
+Advanced finite element analysis based on actual tolerances is permitted to demonstrate the as-built ultimate instability stresses.

-Generally, in the final design phases the construction methodology and/or details are not known.
+Construction methodology should be established by having constructability workshop or engaging potential fabrication contractors and incorporated into the design in the early stages of the design.
 Appropriate load cases should be assumed to incorporate the expected construction methodologies, until the methodologies are finalized, to ensure that the design will be able to tolerate the actual construction methods.

 8.3 Design Cases